Vanuatu rain forests: Flora

 The natural plant communities on the islands include lowland rain forest, montane rain forest, seasonal forest and scrub, coastal strand, mangroves, vegetation on recent volcanic rocks, and secondary vegetation.

 Lowland rain forest occurs on the southeastern, or windward, sides of Vanuatu's islands.
 There are several lowland rain forest types.
 Complex forest scrub densely covered with lianas is the most widespread forest type on the larger northern islands.
 Other types include high- and medium-stature forests, alluvial and floodplain forests, and mixed-species forests without conifers.
 Agathis-Calophyllum lowland forest is found on the southern islands of Erromango and Aneityum.

 Lowland rainforest is the predominant plant community on the Santa Cruz Islands, and has some differences from the lowland rain forests on the islands further south.
 Typical species include Campnosperma brevipetiolatum, Calophyllum vitiense, Gmelina salomonensis, Maranthes corymbosa, Falcataria falcata, Pterocarpus indicus, and Endospermum medullosum.
 There is no well-developed montane forest, but the trees Metrosideros vitiensis, Syzygium branderhorstii, Syzygium buettnerianum, Syzygium effusum, Syzygium myriadenum, and Syzygium onesimum, and the conifers Agathis macrophylla and Retrophyllum vitiense, which are typically montane species elsewhere, grow in the islands' lowland forests.
 Agathis macrophylla grows only on Nendö and Vanikoro, and is found on ridges and slopes as an emergent tree in mixed forests or in monotypic stands.

 In Vanuatu, montane rain forests extent from as low as 500 meters elevation up to patches of stunted cloud forest on the islands' highest peaks.
 They include the conifers Agathis macrophylla and Dacrycarpus imbricatus, together with broadleaf evergreen trees Metrosideros vitiensis, Syzygium spp., Pterophylla spp., Geissois spp., Quintinia spp., and Ascarina spp.
 The tree ferns Cyathea and Dicksonia are common, and the endemic palm Clinostigma harlandii is found on the islands Ambrym, Aneityum, and Erromango.
 Podocarpus vanuatuensis is a Vanuatu endemic, native to Aneityum and Erromango.
 Agathis silbae is endemic to the Cumberland Peninsula and Mount Tabwemasana, also known as Santo Peak, on the west coast of Espiritu Santo, from 450 to 760 meters elevation.
-It is a large emergent tree in lower montain rainforest on the wetter western and northwestern slopes of Espiritu Santo's central mountain range, with an average annual rainfall of about 4,500 mm.
+It is a large emergent tree in lower mountain rainforest on the wetter western and northwestern slopes of Espiritu Santo's central mountain range, with an average annual rainfall of about 4,500 mm.
 Associated trees include Calophyllum neo-ebudicum, Cryptocarya turbinata, Didymocheton sp., Myristica sp., and Podocarpus sp.
 Metrosideros tabwemasanaensis is a tree endemic to the montane forests of Mount Tabwemasana.

 Seasonal forest, scrub, and grassland grow on the leeward sides of the islands.
 Semideciduous Kleinhovia hospita-Castanospermum australe forests are a transition between rain forest and dry forest, and include some rain forest species.
 Forest of gaiac (Acacia spirorbis) is found in drier areas, with a canopy up to 15 meters high.
 Thickets and savannas of the introduced tree Leucaena leucocephala and grasslands are also found on the leeward sides of the islands.

 Littoral forests include Casuarina equisetifolia, Pandanus spp., Barringtonia asiatica, Terminalia catappa, Hernandia spp., and Thespesia populnea.

 Coastal mangrove forests are found on some islands, and contain species of Rhizophora, Avicennia, Sonneratia, Xylocarpus, and Ceriops.